cedric-lopez-dev/websites-factory-lib/next/README.md

 npx install websites-factory
 ```

 This command creates a `websites-factory-modules` directory, which will be used to store the modules and the `websites-factory-config.json` file.
-It will also install the Websites Factory Core library in `node_modules`.
+It will also install the Websites Factory library in `node_modules`.

 > **Note**: The configuration file in this form is temporary.
 The idea is to eventually retrieve the configuration from a database.
 In that case, this will likely be used as the default configuration.